akarki15/cluster-suffix/README.md

-Setup for running jobs on cluster for final project of Computational biology.
+Setup for running jobs on computing cluster for final project of Computational biology.

+Here is the actual project: https://github.com/akarki15/suffix